Hefero/AHKBackupFunctions/README.md

 and choose a port number, then click update

 2nd, run the Client:
-Client Needs to be party leader and then connect to Server IP and Port, then just start RosBot GR sequence
+Client Needs to connect to Server IP and Port, then just start RosBot GR sequence

 LogPath is the path to logs.txt from rosbot documents

-you need to go to game options on both, put resolution to fullscreen 800x600, and then change back to windowed (fullscreen)
+you may need to go to game options, put resolution to fullscreen 800x600, and then change back to windowed (fullscreen)

 Both need OpenGreaterRift to yes, but Server will determine the level, the Client only accepts